microsoft/Freeflow/README.md

 For RDMA, Freeflow has been tested with RDMA-based Spark (http://hibd.cse.ohio-state.edu/), HERD (https://github.com/efficient/HERD), Tensorflow with RDMA enabled (https://github.com/tensorflow/tensorflow) and rsocket (https://linux.die.net/man/7/rsocket).
 Most RDMA applications should run with no (or very little) modification, and outperform traditional TCP socket-based implementation.

-For TCP, Freeflow has also been tested with many applications/framework, including DLWorkspace (https://github.com/Microsoft/DLWorkspace) and Horovod (https://github.com/uber/horovod).
+For TCP, Freeflow has also been tested with many applications/framework, including DLWorkspace (https://github.com/Microsoft/DLWorkspace), Horovod (https://github.com/uber/horovod), Memcached, Nginx, PostSQL, and Kafka.

 # Contacts #